-To view your life list, log in then click the ‘Explore My Records’ button in the options on the left side of the page.
+To view your life list, log in then click ‘Explore data’ button in the 'Your options' menu on the left side of the page.

-On the left side of the EMR screen, below, are several filters which you can apply to your records.
+At the top of the page are several filters which you can apply to your records.

 In the ‘Dates’ filter (1) select all, then in the 'Places' filter select 'Country/region', the 'Country' filter (2)then enables you to select the country you wish to view your life list from.
 Once you have selected the appropriate country select 'Table-View/download records' from the 'Output' filed (3) and click 'Create Output' (4)to display your life list in the table.

 The number of species recorded is shown at the top left of the table (red arrow).

 Choosing 'Map-Map my records' from the 'Output' filter and click 'Create output' to show an interactive map of your records on your life list

 To view your year lists, select 'Year' from the ‘Dates’ filter (1).
 Next, use the dropdown menu from 'Years' to select the year – the current year is the default setting.
 Once you have selected the appropriate year select 'Table-View/download records' from the 'Output' field (2) and click 'Create Output' (3) to display your life list in the table.
 The number of species recorded is shown at the top left of the table (red arrow).